Kipp Hamilton

-Kipp Hamilton (born Rita Marie Hamilton; August 16, 1934 – January 29, 1981) was an American actress.
+Rita Marie "Kipp" Hamilton (August 16, 1934 – January 29, 1981) was an American actress.
 She was the younger sister of producer Joe Hamilton and the sister-in-law of Carol Burnett.

 Early life and family

 She was born Rita Marie Hamilton on August 16, 1934, in Los Angeles, California, the youngest of six children of Joseph and Marie Hamilton.
-One of her older brothers was producer and actor Joe Hamilton, who later married comedian Carol Burnett.
+Her brother Joe Hamilton was an actor and producer who later married actress, comedian and producer Carol Burnett.

 Career

 Hamilton made her film debut in a supporting role in the RKO Radio Pictures drama On Our Very Own (1950).
 In March 1953, she was named "Miss Optometry" by the New York State Association of Optometrists.
 In mid-1955, Hamilton signed a seven-year contract with 20th Century Fox.
 Shortly after signing with Fox, Hamilton (along with nine other up-and-coming actresses, including Anita Ekberg and Lori Nelson) was named a "Deb Star of 1955".
 That same year, Hamilton was cast in her first major role in the drama Good Morning, Miss Dove, playing Jincey Baker.

 The following year, Hamilton asked to be released from her contract with Fox.
 Throughout the remainder of the 1950s, Hamilton appeared in guest roles on Perry Mason, Meet McGraw, Richard Diamond, Private Detective, The Life and Legend of Wyatt Earp, The Texan, and 77 Sunset Strip.
 In 1959, Hamilton appeared in a supporting role in Never So Few.
 Later that same year, she signed with Hecht Hill Lancaster (the production company partially owned by actor Burt Lancaster) and was cast in the Western The Unforgiven (1960).
 She also had a nightclub act that she performed at Lou Black's Living Room, a club in Montreal, Quebec, Canada.
+This followed with a starring role in Finian's Rainbow at the Cocoanut Grove.

 In November 1963, Hamilton began touring in the road production of the musical How to Succeed in Business Without Really Trying.
 She remained with the production until mid-1964.
 In 1965, she returned to television with the guest-starring role on the Bewitched episode "Pleasure O'Reilly" as the title character.
 The following year, Henry G. Saperstein cast Hamilton in what was her final film role, a singer in The War of the Gargantuas, a Japanese kaiju movie.
 Billed as a "special guest star", Hamilton performs the song "The Words Get Stuck in My Throat", which later was covered by Devo.
 Hamilton's final onscreen role was in a 1967 episode of The Virginian.